Frederik-Eberhard/Excelsior/README.md

 # Excelsior
-Arduino Library to enable easy use of the Excelsior-Brick thought as a replacement of the LEGO-EV3
+Arduino Library to enable easy use of the Excelsior-Brick.
 ### Version 1.0.1
 - Added Infrared-Sensor compatability
 - Screen now switches away from "Programm startet in 6 Sekunden" after the gyro finished calibrating